joeriks/NapkinSyntax/readme.md

 	[...]

-Example from one of the tests:
+Example using reflection to instantiate to objects:

     using Napkin;